About Our Department

 - Review information systems to ensure that they are adequately defined, properly justified, documented, and include the necessary internal controls.

-- Issue reports on the result of completed reviews, discuss these reports with appropriate levels of management, and distribute them to the University’s Board of Control, president, and other levels of management as deemed appropriate.
+- Issue reports on the result of completed reviews, discuss these reports with appropriate levels of management, and distribute them to the University’s Board of Trustees, president, and other levels of management as deemed appropriate.

 - Conduct follow-up on previously reported recommendations.